Samuel Parkes (VC): Medals

-Parkes' Victoria Cross and other medals were once displayed by his regiment but are now in the Lord Ashcroft collection.
 The painting of his VC action by Chevalier Desanges is in the regimental museum.
-In total he was awarded four medals: the Victoria Cross, the Ghuznee Medal, the British Crimean Medal with three clasps (Alma, Balaklava, Sebastopol) and the Turkish Crimean Medal (British variety).
+In total he was awarded: the Victoria Cross, the Ghuznee Medal, the British Crimean Medal with three clasps (Alma, Balaklava, Sebastopol) and the Turkish Crimean Medal (British variety).

 The VC was bought at auction by the officers of the 4th Hussars and presented to the regiment on Balaklava Day 1954 to mark the centenary of the battle.
 There was once a second VC awarded to Parkes, a replacement following the "loss" (sale by him?) of his original.
 Bought at Sotheby's on 21 December 1879 (lot 275) for £1-12s-0d by Viscount Dillon, he presented it to the Royal United Service Institute Museum c.1920.
 The subsequent story of his medals is itself complex.
 At what date either Parkes, or his family, lost or sold his medals is unknown - although in his regiment the story is that one evening, finding himself without money, he used his VC to pay for several pints of beer.
 The original VC presented by Queen Victoria in 1857 turned up in 1940 when it was sold in London.
 It was sold again in 1953 to an anonymous benefactor of the Royal Norfolk Regiment, together with Parkes' Ghuznee medal.
 He gave them both to their Museum but the Norfolks returned them so that they could be offered to the 4th Hussars - whose officers bought them at auction.
-As for the duplicate, the RUSI Museum catalogue (1924 edition), states "Experts have been consulted, but they are unable to say which, on comparing them, is the genuine one."
-On the closure of that Museum in 1963, it was given to the Museum of the Green Howards as a copy with instructions that when they no longer wanted it, it was to be destroyed; claims that they subsequently did this are not correct, as the replica is known to exist in a private collection.